 Our operations have consumed substantial amounts of cash since inception.
-We expect to significantly increase our spending to advance the preclinical and clinical development of our product candidates and launch and commercialize any product candidates for which we may receive regulatory approval, including building our own commercial organizations to address certain markets.
+We expect to significantly increase our spending to advance the preclinical and clinical development, and resulting regulatory approval request submissions, of our product candidates and launch and commercialize any product candidates for which we may receive regulatory approval, including building a commercial organization to address certain markets.
 We will require additional capital for the further development and, if approved, commercialization of our product candidates, as well as to fund our other operating expenses and capital expenditures.
-We believe that our cash and cash equivalents are only sufficient to fund our operating expenses into the second quarter of 2023.
+We believe, assuming no business or corporate development transactions are consummated, that our cash and cash equivalents are only sufficient to fund our operating expenses through the second quarter of 2023.
+Accordingly, we intend to continue our active discussions with third party pharmaceutical and biotechnology companies to evaluate potential partnerships or other types of corporate development transactions, including strategic mergers.

 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us we may have to significantly delay, scale back or discontinue the development or, if approved, commercialization of one or more of our product candidates.
 We may also seek collaborators for one or more of our current or future product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available.
 Any of these events could significantly harm our business, financial condition and prospects.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the timing, design and conduct of, and results from, preclinical studies and clinical trials for our product candidates; - the potential for delays in our efforts to seek regulatory approval for our product candidates, and any costs associated with such delays; - the costs of establishing a commercial organization to sell, market and distribute our product candidates; - the rate of progress and costs of our efforts to prepare for the submission of an NDA or BLA for any of our product candidates or any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical trials to support applications for regulatory approval;

-- the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of securing sufficient supplies of our product candidates from our third-party manufacturers for clinical trials and in preparation for commercialization; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; - if one or more of our product candidates are approved, the potential that we may be required to file a lawsuit to defend our patent rights or regulatory exclusivities from challenges by companies seeking to market generic versions of one or more of our product candidates; and - the success of the commercialization of one or more of our product candidates, if approved.
+- the timing, design and conduct of, and results from, preclinical studies and clinical trials for our product candidates; - the timing and process of regulatory approval reviews and potential delays in our efforts to seek regulatory approval for our product candidates, and any costs associated with such delays; - the costs of establishing a commercial organization to sell, market and distribute our product candidates; - the rate of progress and costs of our efforts to prepare for the submission of an NDA or BLA for any of our product candidates or any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical trials to support applications for regulatory approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of securing sufficient supplies of our product candidates from our third-party manufacturers for clinical trials and in preparation for commercialization; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; - if one or more of our product candidates are approved, the potential that we may be required to file a lawsuit to defend our patent rights or regulatory exclusivities from challenges by companies seeking to market generic versions of one or more of our product candidates; and - the success of the commercialization of one or more of our product candidates, if approved.